Angie Stone: 1979–1985: Career beginnings and The Sequence

 In 1979, Brown formed a female hip-hop group known as The Sequence.
 Brown, along with her childhood friends and group mates Gwendolyn Chisolm and Cheryl Cook, attended a concert by hip-hop group The Sugarhill Gang.
 The group made their way backstage and met Sylvia Robinson who was the CEO of hip hop label Sugar Hill Records.
 They auditioned for Robinson who signed them to the label as their first female act.
 While in the group, Brown adopted the stage name Angie B. They released their debut single "Funk You Up" in December 1979.
 The song became one of the first original hip hop songs to be released without sampling.
 "Funk You Up" peaked at number fifteen on the Hot Soul Singles.
 In 1980, The Sequence released their debut album Sugarhill presents The Sequence, which received positive reviews from music critics.

 In 1981, the group began doing session work for other music acts on Sugar Hill Records.
 They wrote and provided background vocals for "Sing a Simple Song" and "Let's Dance (Make Your Body Move)" by West Street Mob, the latter of which peaked at number eighty-eight on Billboard's Hot 100 chart and number eighteen on the Hot Soul Singles.
 In 1982, The Sequence released their self-titled second album, which peaked at number fifty-one on the Black LPs chart.
 The album's first single "I Don't Need Your Love (Part One)" peaked at number forty on Billboards Hot Soul Singles chart.
 In 1983, they released their third album The Sequence Party.
 The Sequence followed up with the release of their single "I Just Want to Know".
-In 1985, they released their final singles: "Funk You Up '85" and "Control".
+In 1985, they released their final singles: "Funk It Up '85" and "Control".

 In 1985, the group refused to renew their recording contract after a dispute with Sugar Hill Records CEO Sylvia Robinson.
 The group's dispute with the label stemmed from not being paid their royalties from the songs they wrote and recorded.
 The group also felt like the money from their royalties were being used to support other musical acts on Sugar Hill Records.
 Stone briefly pursued a solo music career and also began working at Kiss-FM radio station in New York.
 Angie B. began performing as Angie B. Stone and later simply Angie Stone, carrying the last name of her first husband Rodney "Lil' Rodney C" Stone.